HGangloff/dgmrf/README.md

 Deep Gaussian Markov Random Fields and their extensions.

 We use JAX for very fast computations.
+Check out the various notebooks to see what the library offers.

-Non-official reimplementations of the following models (work in progress):
+Non-official reimplementations of the following models (work in progress, not everything is included in the library yet):

 ```
 @inproceedings{siden2020deep,